-Figure 7: For the above plot, we have taken a minimum black hole mass of 5 solar masses and a maximum black hole mass of 100 solar masses, a minimum neutron star mass of 1.5 solar masses and a maximum neutron star mass of 2.5 solar masses [17].
+Figure 6: For the above plots (linear plot on right, logarithmic on left) we have taken a minimum mass of first merging object, m1_min = 2.5 solar masses, and a maximum mass of first merging object, m1_max = 100 solar masses, a minimum mass of second merging object m2_min = 1.5 solar masses and a maximum mass of second merging object of 100 solar masses [17, 20].
+The mass distributions themselves were power laws.
 Note, the peak in the energy density is in the hundreds of Hz, and the fact that $\Omega{GW}(f)$ is a broken power law distribution, is reflected as predicted.
-Thus, we have plotted the energy density of a simulated SGWB [17].
+Thus, we have plotted the energy density of a simulated SGWB [17, 20].

-Source: Image generated by the author, but the methodology used can be found through [7, 17].
+Source: Image generated by the author, but the methodology used can be found through [7, 17, 20].

-We can also do a test to see if the SGWB plot is in reality the same as we expected.
-In particular, we can test the prediction that if we increase the mass distribution by increasing the maximum mass value in the merger, we should see the graph shift to lower frequencies.
-Figure 8 below shows exactly this.
+We can also do a test to see if the SGWB plot is in reality the same as we expected [20].
+In particular, we can test the prediction that if we decrease the mass distribution by decreasing the maximum mass value in the merger, we should see the graph shift to higher frequencies.
+Figure 7 below shows exactly this [20].